8000 E. Club Village Drive,

 Superstition Mtn

-The formerly private Superstition Mountain Golf & Country Club, now accessible on a daily-fee basis, is home to two excellent Jack Nicklaus designed championship courses.
+Superstition Mountain Golf & Country Club (formerly a private club, then accessible on a daily-fee basis, and now private again) is home to two excellent Jack Nicklaus designed championship courses.

 The Prospector course opened in 1998 and combined the creative skills of Jack and his son Gary.
 It is a community-based course that’s enjoyable for a broad range of golfing skills, but also contains plenty of challenges to test low handicappers and professionals.
 It’s been the site of a US Seniors major championship (The Tradition in 2002) and the LPGA's Safeway International.